nesaorg/Equivariant-Encryption-for-AI/CONTEST.md

 * **Public Recognition**: Your username and score will be visible, giving you credit for your work.

 ### Important Notes:
-* Any method is allowed—be creative.
+* Any method is allowed-be creative.
 * We will provide an example tokenizer and encrypted data pairs for practice, but this example will not match the secret tokenizer used in the challenge.
-* Only the first submission each day is accepted.
+* Only the first submission you make each day is accepted.
 * By participating, you agree to have your username and submissions displayed publicly to maintain transparency and excitement.
 * We have made a short white paper outlining attack techniques that might be useful: https://github.com/nesaorg/Equivariant-Encryption-for-AI/blob/main/Attack_Paper.pdf